dubcat/PathOfExile/README.md

 ### The Sarn Encampment

 - Go to Stash
-  - Take 5x Orb of Chance
-  - Take 1x Orb of Transmutation
+  - Take 3x Orb of Transmutation

 - Waypoint to The Library